francescolosterzo/francescolosterzo.github.io/_posts/2022-11-21-world-cup-simulation.md

 $$l_2 = \textrm{logistic}(n_2) = 1 / (1 + e^{-n_2})\textrm{, i.e.\ } l_2 = 1-l_1$$

-where $\bar{d}$ is the average of the pairwise score difference.
+where $$\bar{d}$$ is the average of the pairwise score difference.

 ## How to simulate a match
 In [this wonderful book](https://www.amazon.com/Soccermatics-Mathematical-Adventures-Pro-Bloomsbury/dp/1472924142) (and elsewhere too), it is shown how goals each team scores in a match are distributed as a Poisson distribution:

 $$P(n) = \frac{\lambda^n e^{-\lambda}}{n!}$$

-where $n$ is the number of goals, and $\lambda$ is the intensity of the process.
-In this context, $\lambda$ is the number of goals a team is expected to score in a match, and $n$ is the actual number of goals it can actually score, each with its own probability. $\lambda$ is the parameter we need for each team in order to be able to simulate a match: with the $\lambda$-s for the two teams, it is possible to simulate the goals scored using poisson processes.
+where $$n$$ is the number of goals, and $$\lambda$$ is the intensity of the process.
+In this context, $$\lambda$$ is the number of goals a team is expected to score in a match, and $$n$$ is the actual number of goals it can actually score, each with its own probability. $$\lambda$$ is the parameter we need for each team in order to be able to simulate a match: with the $$\lambda$$-s for the two teams, it is possible to simulate the goals scored using poisson processes.
 Simulating the same match a lot of times it is possible to get the actual probabilities for each team to win the match and for a draw just by counting how many times each team scores more than the other (or when they score the same amount of goals).
 With such a model that can provide probabilities for each outcome of a match (team1 wins / team2 wins / draw), it is reasonable to bet on the outcome with the highest probability.

 I tested two different ways of obtaining it starting from the logistic of normalized score difference from the previous section.